Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State Observations: Introduction

-\paragraph{Our results.} In this paper, we provide algorithms and regret analysis for learning the optimal policy in tabular MDPs with impaired observability.
+\paragraph{Our results} In this paper, we provide algorithms and regret analyses for learning the optimal policy in tabular MDPs with impaired observability.
 Note that this optimal policy is a different one from the optimal policy with full observability.
-To approach this problem, we construct an augmented MDP reformulation where the original state space is expanded to include available observations of past state and an action sequence.
+To approach this problem, we construct an augmented MDP formulation where the original state space is expanded to include available observations of past states and an action sequence.
 However, the expanded state space is much larger than the original one and na\"{i}ve application of known methods would lead to exponentially large regret bounds.
-In our analysis, we exploit structure of the augmented transition model to achieve efficient learning and sharp regret bounds.
+In our analyses, we exploit the structure of the augmented transition model to achieve efficient learning and sharp regret bounds.
 The main results are summarized as follows.

-$\bullet$ For MDPs with stochastic delays, we prove a sharp $\tilde{O}(H^4\sqrt{SA K})$ regret bound (Theorem~\ref{thm:delay_regret}) comparing to the best feasible policy, Here $S$ and $A$ are the sizes of the original state and action spaces, respectively, $H$ is the horizon, and $K$ is the number of episodes.
-Here we allows the delay to be stochastic and conditionally independent given on current state and action.
-Moreover, we quantify the performance degradation of optimal value due to impaired observability, compared to optimal value of fully observable MDPs (Proposition~\ref{prop:pidelay_gap}).
+$\bullet$ For MDPs with stochastic delays, we prove a $\tilde{O}((H \wedge D)^{5/2}\sqrt{H^3SA K})$ regret bound (Theorem~\ref{thm:delay_regret}) compared to the best feasible policy.
+Here $S$ and $A$ are the sizes of the original state and action spaces, respectively, $H$ is the horizon, $D$ is the maximal length of delay, and $K$ is the number of episodes.
+We allow the delay to be stochastic and conditionally independent given the current state and action.
+Accompanying the regret upper bound, we derive a lower bound in Proposition~\ref{prop:regret_lowerbound}.
+Moreover, we quantify the performance degradation of the optimal value due to impaired observability, compared to the optimal value for fully observable MDPs (Proposition~\ref{prop:pidelay_gap}).
 We also showcase in Proposition~\ref{prop:d+1_vs_d} that a short delay does not reduce the optimal value, but slightly longer delay leads to substantial degradation.

 $\bullet$ For MDPs with randomly missing observations, we provide an optimistic RL method that provably achieves $\tilde{\cO}(\sqrt{H^3 S^2 A K})$ regret (Proposition~\ref{prop:s2arate}).
 We also provide a sharper $\tilde{\cO}(H^4\sqrt{S A K})$ regret in the case when the missing rate is sufficiently small (Theorem~\ref{thm:regret_missing}).